migueldeicaza/SwiftTerm/README.md

 SwiftTerm
 =========

-SwiftTerm is a VT100/Xterm terminal emulator for Swift.
+SwiftTerm is a VT100/Xterm terminal emulator for Swift applications that can be embedded into macOS or iOS applications.

 This repository contains both the terminal emulator engine, as well as concrete implementation for iOS using UIKit, and macOS using AppKit.